 AIs aren’t very hard to find or distinguish.
 AIs lie in those computer games like chess.
 Yes, the “computer” you’re playing with is a product of artificial intelligence!
 Also, there are self-driving cars like Tesla.
 Lastly, AIs also come as speakers and have a name!
 That’s right, Siri, Alexa, and Google are also artificial intelligence products.
 So you see, it’s not much of a new thing these days.
 Humans have learned to live and cope with each waking day with AIs lingering around.

 However, how can these tech things help in making smarter business systems?
 You might be wondering, can “robots” really contribute to the success of an actual business?
 Moreso, digital transformation companies?
 Well, you might be surprised how AIs can do great wonders in accelerating and improving business processes in today’s time.
 Read on to learn more about the different ways in which AI can make smarter business systems.
 Explore Generative AI.

 Better Customer Experience

 Engaging and interacting with customers is an integral part of any business.
 However, artificial intelligence is expected to change customer relations and support in the coming years, but in a good way.
-Companies will start needing less customer service agents as AI-powered software systems are programmed to respond more effectively to customer complaints, concerns, and queries.
+Companies will need fewer customer service agents as AI-powered software systems are programmed to respond more effectively to customer complaints, concerns, and queries.
 As a result, there is minimal to no downtime, and clients wouldn’t have to wait long enough for their concerns and questions to be addressed by a customer service agent.

 Improved Cyber Security

 Edwin Deponte is a motivational writer who is also passionate about Social Marketing.
-He believes in others’ abilities and tends to bring out people’s hidden potentials through his words of inspirations and motivational articles.
+He believes in others’ abilities and tends to bring out people’s hidden potential through his words of inspiration and motivational articles.